sosga/larn/README.md

 * Class 2 binaries: ppc,armel,armhf.
 * Class 3 binaries: sparc64 (when it's available).

 Different classes have different priority.
-So in all builds, class 1 will always be built, class 2 will be built later and class 3 will only be built if time allows (I'm quite a busy person).</br>
+So in all builds, class 1 will always be built, class 2 will be built later and class 3 will only be built if time allows (I'm quite a busy person).
+So far they are all built on GNU/Linux but I am planning also to build on GNU Hurd and a BSD for x86 compatible architectures.</br>

 <b>Future Planned Changes</b>
 * Make it harder.
 I find Larn to be very easy, in comparison to other games in the genre.